pachyderm/docs/content/latest/how-tos/advanced-data-operations/time-windows.md

 parallelized.

 In the above directory structure, it might seem that data is duplicated.
-However, under the hood, Pachyderm deduplicates all of these files and maintains a space-efficient representation of your data.
+However, under the hood, MLDM deduplicates all of these files and maintains a space-efficient representation of your data.
 The binning of the data is merely a structural re-arrangement to enable you to process these types of moving time windows.

-It might also seem as if Pachyderm performs unnecessary data transfers over the network to bin files.
-However, Pachyderm ensures that these data operations do not require transferring data over the network.
+It might also seem as if MLDM performs unnecessary data transfers over the network to bin files.
+However, MLDM ensures that these data operations do not require transferring data over the network.

 ### Maintaining a Single Time-Windowed Data Set